Hexadite/acs-keyvault-agent/README.md

 # Azure Key Vault Agent for ACS (Kubernetes)
-An Azure Key Vault agent container that grabs secrets from Azure Key Vault securely and passes them to other containers in its pod
+An Azure Key Vault agent container that grabs secrets from Azure Key Vault securely and passes them to other containers in its pod.
+You also have an option to create Kubernetes secrets objects.

 # How does it work?
 The Azure Key Vault agent container does the following -